 The first step is to create if not already created a set of policies and procedures for the company.
-Then anyone who is related to the day to day operations of the company must be trained on these procedures.
-This includes employees, agents, contractors and stakeholders among others.
+Then anyone who is related to the day-to-day operations of the company must be trained on these procedures.
+This includes employees, agents, contractors, and stakeholders among others.
 If you are revamping a current compliance program this is a great step to go through what documents are created.
-Look for areas of weakness like compliance with laws, integrity of data and federal guidelines.
+Look for areas of weakness like compliance with laws, the integrity of data, and federal guidelines.
 Then make sure you set up process documentation for all these areas.

-Also, keep in mind 90 percent of the company doesn’t have a legal background.
+Also, keep in mind that 90 percent of the company doesn’t have a legal background.
 These documents need to be easily digestible whether a person is in accounting or marketing or administration.
-And, they should be as concise as possible so that they are read, understood and put into practice.
+And, they should be as concise as possible so that they are read, understood, and put into practice.